IP header compression

 ROHC is probably the most powerful and efficient scheme, and there's a full library implementation so one doesn't have to worry about details of the algorithm.
 However, it is unclear how many phones actually support ROHC.
 If support was scarce, implementing one of the older algorithms might have higher priority.

-#9 Updated by dexter almost 3 years ago
+#9 Updated by dexter over 3 years ago

 - % Done changed from 0 to 10

 Status update: It turned out that a functioning XID parameter negotiation is mandatory to make use of compression.
 We will have to implement the XID negotiation first.
 I am working on this, I already have some experimental code that sends a XID and I am able to see the response from the phone.
 However, it now needs some elaboration and cleanup.
 It also has to be automated, the XID message has to be sent right after the PDP-Context establishment.